-This is the most common type of bullying.
-It can range from hitting and kicking to spitting and pushing.
-Also, it can involve the destruction of property.
+Physical bullying is the most common type of bullying.
+It can range from hitting and kicking to spitting and pushing, which causes possible injury.
+Yes, these types of harassment commonly happen.
+Also, this violence can involve the destruction of property.
 It’s common for students who bully others into taking their victim’s belongings and damaging them.

 2. Verbal Bullying

 Verbal bullying, also known as social bullying, is characterized by using hurtful words.
 It can involve name-calling, making fun of someone, spreading rumors, and teasing.
 Students who engage in this type of bullying often do so to make themselves feel better.

 Cyberbullying has increased in recent years due to the rise of social media and other online platforms.
 It involves the use of technology to bully someone.
 It can include sending mean texts or emails, posting hurtful comments online, and spreading rumors through social media.

 Also known as relational bullying, social bullying involves hurting someone’s reputation or social status.
 It can include leaving someone out on purpose, rumor-mongering, and gossiping.
 The goal of social bullying is to make the victim feel isolated and alone.

 Arizona recognizes the seriousness of bullying and has established laws to address the problem.

 The first law was enacted in 2006, requiring all schools to have policies to deal with bullying.
 The second law was enacted in 2009 and expanded the definition of bullying to include cyberbullying.
 It also required schools to report bullying incidents to the Arizona Department of Education.

 The 2009 law also created the Office of Safe and Drug-Free Schools within the Arizona Department of Education.
 The office is responsible for providing school support and resources on bullying prevention.
 It also investigates complaints of bullying and enforces the state’s anti-bullying laws.